Variational phylogenetic inference with products over bipartitions: Introduction

+The number of parameters within an SBN grows exponentially with the number of taxa, so \citet{Zhang:2019} used MCMC to find sets of most likely tree structures, and they use these sets to restrict the SBNs.
+Other recent VI approaches sample tree topologies without the use of SBNs.
+For example, ViaPhy \citep{Koptagel:2022} uses a gradient-free variational inference approach and directly sample from the \citet{Jukes:1969} model, GeoPhy \citep{Mimori:2023} uses a distance-based metric in hyperbolic space to construct unrooted phylogenetic trees, and ARTree \citep{Xie:2023} uses graph neural networks to construct a deep autogressive model for VI over phylogenetic tree structures. \citet{Zhou:2024} also introduce PhyloGFN, a phylogenetic VI technique based on reinforcement learning and generative flow networks \citep{Bengio:2023}.

+Phylogenetic inference can also be performed using non-Bayesian methods, including RAxML \citep{Stamatakis:2014}, neighbour-joining \citep{Saitou:1987}, and more recently Phyloformer \citep{Nesterenko:2025}.
+Phyloformer uses deep learning to construct pairwise representations of evolutionary distances between taxa.
+Phyloformer then uses pairwise distances to construct a tree using a neighbour-joining algorithm similar to the single-linkage clustering algorithm described here.
+However, non-Bayesian methods do not provide estimates of marginal likelihood, which are useful for model selection.

-In this work we focus on rooted ultrametric phylogenetic trees, where branch lengths correspond to the amount of time between evolutionary branching events.
+In this work we focus on rooted ultrametric phylogenetic trees, for which branch lengths correspond to the amount of time between evolutionary branching events.
 This formulation is useful when time is important, for example in applications involving rapidly evolving pathogens \citep{Sagulenko:2018}.
-However, none of the aforementioned approaches incorporate time constraints into the branch lengths of the phylogenetic trees.
-To this end, \citet{Zhang:2024} generalized their SBN-based approach to ultrametric trees, but this approach still relies on MCMC chains to restrict a subset of tree space to perform inference over.
-Alternatively, \citet{Bouckaert:2024} outline a method related to the one described in this manuscript.
-However, because their matrix representation of tree space is not dense, they can only express a limited number of trees.
+None of the aforementioned approaches incorporate time constraints into the branch lengths of the phylogenetic trees.
+To this end, \citet{Zhang:2024} generalized their SBN-based approach to ultrametric trees, but they still rely on MCMC to restrict to a subset of tree space upon which to perform inference over.
+Alternatively, \citet{Bouckaert:2024} provides cubeVB, a method related to the one described in our manuscript.
+However, because the matrix representation of tree space in \citet{Bouckaert:2024} is not dense, they can only express a limited number of trees.
 As such, their variational family is not supported on many tree topologies.
-Further, they do not perform any optimization to find the optimal tree structure and instead rely on empirical values derived from MCMC chains.
+Further, they do not perform optimization on the tree structure, and instead rely on empirical values derived from MCMC.